 Public Intoxication: Defenses and Exceptions

-The Defendant was Cited for Public Intoxication While in a Private Place
+The Defendant Was in a Private Place

-Public Intoxication Law Charges: Your Legal Rights
+Public Intoxication: Your Legal Rights

 - Whether you or your loved ones, given the particular facts of your case, actually violated city or state law